MuntasirArafat/React-Native-Google-Map-SDK/README.md

 ## 3. Resolve Google Play Services Conflicts

-In case you have multiple modules using the same Google Play Services dependencies '''(such as react-native-onesignal)''' ,you can exclude the conflicting dependencies from the modules and import the Google Play Services dependencies in the project-wide '''android/app/build.gradle''' file like the following example:
+In case you have multiple modules using the same Google Play Services dependencies **(such as react-native-onesignal)** ,you can exclude the conflicting dependencies from the modules and import the Google Play Services dependencies in the project-wide '''android/app/build.gradle''' file like the following example:

 ```
   implementation(project(':react-native-onesignal')){